 Only six countries are on track to cut deaths from such conditions by a third by 2030, according to research published in The Lancet, a British medical journal, referencing commitments made in 2015 as part of the UN’s “Sustainable Development Goals.”

-The novel coronavirus pandemic has “disrupted the regular care often required by patients” affected by non-communicable diseases, who are in turn among the most vulnerable to serious illness if infected with the virus, which can cause a disease known as Covid-19.
+The coronavirus pandemic has “disrupted the regular care often required by patients” affected by NCDs, which include heart disease and chronic respiratory disease.
+People affected by the conditions are in turn among the most vulnerable to serious illness if infected with the virus.

 “Right now NCDs are intensifying the impact of Covid-19,” said Bente Mikkelsen of the World Health Organization, who co-authored the report with academics from Imperial College London.